Bsal13/Offensive-Security-Proving-Grounds-Boxes/Heist (Hard) Windows Active Directory Box.md

 # Lateral Movement to user
 ## Local Enumeration

-#### - Typed "net user enox" and noted current user "enox" is a part of "Web Admins" group memberships
+- We type "net user enox" and observe that the current user "enox" belongs to the "Web Admins" group.

 ![](Images/Pasted%20image%2020221012182010.png)
 #Windowsuserenumeration

-#### - Attempted to enumerate Privelege Escalation vectors by utilizing PowerUp.ps1 and other privilege escalation scripts but found nothing
+- We use PowerUp.ps1 and other privilege escalation scripts in an attempt to list Privilege Escalation vectors, but nothing is discovered.

-#### - Typed "sudo neo4j console"  on my kali machine and logged into the console using my neo4j credentials
+- On our Kali machine, we type "sudo neo4j console" and enter our neo4j credentials to log into the console.
 #neo4jconsole

-#### - Navigated to another terminal on my kali machine and typed "bloodhound" and logged into bloodhound utilizing my neo4j credentials
+- On our Kali machine, we open a another terminal, type "bloodhound," and log on to bloodhound.
 #bloodhound

-#### - Navigated back to another terminal session on my kali machine and typed "bloodhound-python -u enox -p california -ns 192.168.81.165 -d heist.offsec -c all" and retreived the following computers, domains, groups and users information in .json format from the target machine in order to upload the information to bloodhound:
+- We open a new terminal and enter the below command.
+This retrieves the machines, domains, groups and users information in .json format from the target machine:

+bloodhound-python -u enox -p california -ns 192.168.81.165 -d heist.offsec -c all

 ![](Images/Pasted%20image%2020221012213928.png)
 ![](Images/Pasted%20image%2020221012214003.png)